 If you have personal property on more than one parcel within a single taxing jurisdiction, the total TCV for all parcels must be less than $80,000.
 If you have multiple entities that are related to each other, the combined TCV in the taxing jurisdiction must be less than $80,000.

 However, if you have personal property in more than one taxing jurisdiction, the $80,000 limitation applies separately to each jurisdiction.
 You could qualify for the exemption in some jurisdictions, but not in others.

 You must calculate your TCV as of Dec.
 31 each year.
 The TCV calculation depends on the year when you first acquired the property, its cost, and the type of asset.
 Form 632 – Personal Property Statement – walks you through calculating your TCV.

 If I do qualify, how do I claim the small business exemption?

-File Form 5076 – Small Business Property Tax Exemption Claim – with your local assessor(s) by February 20 each year.
+File Form 5076 – Small Business Property Tax Exemption Claim – with your local assessor(s) by Feb.
+22, 2021.
 This form doesn’t require you to disclose your TCV on the form, but you should maintain the TCV calculation for your books and records in case of an audit.

-Have questions on Michigan’s PPT exemptions?
+Have questions about Michigan’s PPT exemptions?
 Let’s talk!